rwalters/prime_patterns/chain_of_responsibility.md

     return false if input > 2 && input.even?
 ```

-This passes our tests without a complaint, so we move on to the next check:
+This passes our tests without a complaint, so we move on to the next check.

 #### IsEven